Know your risk: HIV/AIDS

-HIV is primarily transmitted through sexual contact, as well as and needle sharing and mother-to-child.
+HIV is primarily transmitted through sexual contact, as well as needle sharing and pregnant person to their newborn.
 There are five main bodily fluids that can transmit HIV:

 These symptoms can last anywhere from a few days to several weeks.
 During this time, HIV infection may not show up on an HIV test, but people who have it are highly infectious and can spread the infection to others.

 Using latex condoms provides excellent protection against HIV during sexual intercourse.
-The female condom and polyurethane (plastic) condoms are equally effective.
+The internal condom and polyurethane (plastic) condoms are equally effective.
 Oral medication can be taken daily to prevent HIV known as Pre-exposure prophylaxis or PrEP and Post Exposure Prophylaxis (PEP) can be taken 72 hours after sexual contact with someone who you suspect may be living with HIV.
 Sexually active individuals should get tested every six months to a year.
-Infected pregnant women should seek prenatal care early, to prevent passing HIV to their newborn.
+An infected pregnant person should seek prenatal care early, to prevent passing HIV to their newborn.
 Also, avoid the sharing of syringes with other individuals.

 To get tested for HIV, a person should go to a doctor or health clinic.
 HIV tests may be performed on a blood or oral fluid.

 Free anonymous and confidential HIV/STI testing services are available on a walk-in basis at our Sexual Health Clinic (2525 Grand Ave., Long Beach, CA 90815) Monday through Friday 8am to 5pm.
 No appointment is necessary, if you prefer to make an appointment or have any questions, please call our Sexual Health Clinic at 562.570.4180.